RayKMAllen/email_assistant/Technical Explanation.md

 #### Chatbot Context Maintenance

-- The key information when iterating draft replies is a summary of the original conversation, and the previous draft.
-These are stored in the `BedrockSession` class object and used for refinement.
+- The key information when iterating draft replies is a summary of the original email conversation, and the previous draft.
+These are stored in the `BedrockSession` class object.
+By default, this information is formatted together with any new instructions to form the prompt for refining.
  - The `BedrockSession` class additionally maintains a `history` list, which stores the sequence of user prompts and model responses.
+The user has the option to include this instead of the summary in the refining prompt.
+This uses many more tokens and is likely only to be useful if the user wishes to reference a specific earlier draft.

 #### Email Processing Implementation